Stefan1627/Stefan1627/README.md

 - 🌱 I’m currently learning programming languages: `C`, `C#`, `C++` `Java`, `Kotlin`
 - 👯 I’m looking forward to collaborate on **Open Source** projects
 - 💬 Ping me about memory allocation errors, SEGFAULTS and everything in between
-- 📫 How to reach me: stefan.calmac@stud.acs.upb.ro
+- 📫 How to reach me: stefancalmac@gmail.com
 - ⚡ Fun fact: I would like playing basketball with you